proyectox123/baking_app/README.md

 This project uses LiveData in order to observe changes in database and update UI.

+#### Image Library - Picasso

+This project uses Picasso in order to load recipe & step images.

 #### Exoplayer

 This project uses Exoplayer in order to display recipe step videos.